Declawing (more formally known as partial digit amputation)

 Miscellaneous Cat Sites We Love

-- Feline Environmental Needs (an article with an overview of cat needs)
+- Feline Environmental Needs (an article from the Journal of Feline Medicine and Surgery with an overview of cat needs)

 - Indoor Pet Initiative (information for handling indoor cat issues)